Margaret Hamilton (actress): The Wizard of Oz

-In 1939, Hamilton played the role of the Wicked Witch of the West, opposite Judy Garland's Dorothy Gale in The Wizard of Oz, her most famous role, and one of the screen's most memorable villains.
+In 1939, Hamilton played the role of the Wicked Witch of the West, her most famous role.
 Hamilton was cast after Gale Sondergaard, who was first considered for the role, albeit as a more glamorous witch with a musical scene, declined the role when the decision was made that the witch should appear ugly.

-On December 23, 1938, Hamilton suffered a second-degree burn on her face and a third-degree burn on her hand during a second take of her fiery exit from Munchkinland, in which the trap door's drop was delayed to eliminate the brief glimpse of it seen in the final edit.
-Hamilton had to recuperate in a hospital and at home for six weeks after the accident, before returning to the set to complete her work on the film.
-She refused to have anything further to do with fire for the rest of the filming.
+On December 23, 1938, Hamilton suffered an on-set accident.
+During a second take of her fiery exit from Munchkinland, the trap door's drop was delayed to eliminate the brief glimpse of it seen in the final edit, causing her to receive a second-degree burn on her face and a third-degree burn on her hand.
+She had to recuperate for six weeks after the accident, before returning to the set to complete her work on the film.
 After she recuperated, she said, "I won't sue, because I know how this business works, and I would never work again.
-I will return to work on one condition – no more fireworks!"
-Garland visited Hamilton while the latter recuperated at home looking after her son.
-Studio executives cut some of Hamilton's more frightening scenes, worrying they would frighten children too much.
+I will return to work on one condition—no more fireworks!"
+Garland visited Hamilton while the latter recuperated at home, looking after Hamilton's son.

+Studio executives cut some of Hamilton's more frightening scenes, worrying they would scare children too much.
 Later in life, she would comment on the role of the witch in a light-hearted fashion.
 During one interview, she joked:

 I was in need of money at the time, I had done about six pictures for MGM at the time, and my agent called.
 I said, 'Yes?' and he said 'Maggie, they want you to play a part on the Wizard.'
 I said to myself, 'Oh, boy, The Wizard of Oz!
 That has been my favorite book since I was four.'
 And I asked him what part, and he said, 'The Witch', and I said, 'The Witch?!' and he said, 'What else?'

-Hamilton's stand-in and stunt double for the Witch, Betty Danko, also suffered an on-set accident, on February 11, 1939.
-Danko made the fiery entrance to Munchkinland, not Hamilton.
-She was severely burned during the "Surrender Dorothy!" skywriting sequence at the Emerald City.
-Danko sat on a smoking pipe configured to look like the Witch's broomstick.
+On February 11, 1939, Hamilton's stand-in and stunt double, Betty Danko, also suffered an on-set accident.
+Instead of Hamilton, Danko made the fiery entrance to Munchkinland.
+During the "Surrender Dorothy!" skywriting sequence at the Emerald City, Danko sat on a smoking pipe configured to look like the Witch's broomstick.
 The pipe exploded on the third take of the scene.
 She spent 11 days in the hospital and her legs were permanently scarred.
-The studio hired a new stunt double, Aline Goodwin, to finish the broomstick-riding scene for Danko.
+The studio hired a replacement stunt double, Aline Goodwin, to finish the scene.